Kikobeats/awesome-api/README.md

 ## Discover

-> Need a API for your project?
+> Need an API for your project?
 Check in this sites.

 * [Mashape](https://market.mashape.com/explore).
 * [publicapis.com](https://www.publicapis.com/).